We’re here to help

-Studies show that many people living with T1D experience worries, fears and other negative feelings at some stage – including diabetes distress and burnout.
+Type 1 diabetes has a huge impact on the physical and mental health of the more than 130,000 Australians who live with it.
+Studies have shown that it’s common for people living with T1D to experience worries, fears and other negative feelings related to their health and wellbeing at some stage – including diabetes distress and burnout.

-That’s why it’s important for people living with T1D to have access to a robust support system.
+That’s why it’s so important for people living with T1D to have access to a robust support system.

-Peer Support Program
+Join our Peer Support Program

 JDRF’s Peer Support Program is a volunteer network that connects people who have been affected by T1D and gives them a helping hand from someone who understands – because we know that even as time goes on, T1D is a constant learning curve.